katepoole26/katepoole26/README.md

 * 📈 MSc student in Data Science at King's College London, expected graduation September 2024
 * 🔭 Currently working on a dissertation researching LLM model performance and relative energy efficiency optimizations
-* 🎓 University of Pennsylvania alum - 2020 graduate with a Bachelor's of Economics and minors in data science and environmental science
+* 🎓 University of Pennsylvania alum - 2020 grad with a Bachelor in Economics and minors in data science and environmental science
 * 🌱 Interested in green technologies and applications of data science techniques to climate change mitigation

 <!--